-The Belgian Bar in Xi’an was proud to host the team from MONOCLE Magazine for drinks mid-March.
-We enjoyed many Duvels, Tripel Karemeliets and Vedetts while discussing the future of Xi’an and what it feels like to be an expat living in this fast-developing metropolis in North West China.
+The Belgian Bar in Xi’an was proud to host the team of valentinesideasforher.com in February and the team from MONOCLE Magazine for drinks mid-March.
+As for the MONOCLE, we enjoyed many Duvels, Tripel Karemeliets and Vedetts while discussing the future of Xi’an and what it feels like to be an expat living in this fast-developing metropolis in North West China.
 Their visit was facilitated by the Municipal Government of Gaoxin District and the Xian International Business Forum (XIBF).

 Ali from Ali’s Rock Band is a regular live music act performing at The Belgian Bar, Xi’an every Friday and Saturday night.
 An exceptional live performer and guitar genius, Ali has been described as The Chinese Jimi Hendrix, yet despite his massive following he is largely unknown outside of Xi’an, a situation not dissimilar to the life story of Rodriguez (Cold Fact, Sugarman, etc.)

 This interview with Ali was conducted at The Belgian Bar, Xi’an in March 2014.

 Today we bring you our exclusive interview with Xi’an’s very own old man of rock and as you will see we call him old not because of his age but due to his status as a local rock music pioneer!

 Hello Ali, thank you for agreeing to be interviewed by The Belgian Bar blog.

 Q: We can all see that you are an extremely talented guitarist.
 How old were you when you started to play guitar?

 A: I started to play guitar around 1990, I wrote my first song in 1991.